Opana Abuse Symptoms, Side Effects, and Addiction Treatment

 - Lying about having pain or exaggerating pain levels to get a prescription for Opana.

 Opana abusers sometimes share pills with friends, buy the drug illegally, or engage in “doctor shopping” to obtain more of the drug.

 Opana Abuse Treatment

-Chronic use of Opana can lead to the development of tolerance and physical dependence.
+Chronic use of Opana can lead to the development of tolerance and physical drug dependence.
 Those dependent on Opana will feel as if they require the drug to function normally and will indefinitely experience a characteristic set of opioid withdrawal symptoms any time use is abruptly ended.
-A number of factors will influence the exact nature of an Opana withdrawal syndrome, including the chronicity of the abuse, the amount of recent use, and other factors like physical and mental health status.
+A number of factors will influence the exact nature of an Opana withdrawal syndrome, including the chronicity of the abuse, the amount recently used, and factors like physical and mental health status.

 - Fast heartbeat.

 Acute opioid withdrawal is often uncomfortable enough to trigger relapse in many people, so many recovering users prefer to detox under medical supervision so that professionals can handle any cravings, medical complications, or emotional distress that arises as a result of toxins leaving the body.

 Post-Detox Addiction Treatment

 Addiction treatment post-detox may occur on an inpatient or outpatient basis.
 Inpatient facilities are the more structured option of the two.
 Outpatient programs allow you the flexibility to live at home and check in with a counselor at the facility on a daily basis.
 Each type of facility has pros and cons and it is important to choose the best program to fit your needs.

 Residential treatment centers, also known as inpatient treatment, offer intensive, around-the-clock care.
 Individuals live at the facility for the duration of their treatment so that they can completely focus on their recovery.
 Inpatient facilities also offer programs to address underlying mental and behavioral issues related to addiction.